Toward Scalable and Valid Conditional Independence Testing with Spectral Representations: Introduction

-{\bf Bridging kernels with representation learning.} Motivated by the above examples and classical kernel CI tests \cite{zhang_kernel-based_2012}, in this paper we explore whether spectral representation learning can address the limitations of kernel methods for scalable and valid CI testing.
+{\bf From kernels to representation learning.} Recently, methods based on learning leading spectral features of statistical operators have shown promise across nonparametric inference tasks, including causal effect estimation \cite{sun25speciv,wang2022spectralrepresentationlearningconditional,meunier2025outcomeawarespectralfeaturelearning,meunier2025demystifyingspectralfeaturelearning}, reinforcement learning \cite{hu2024primaldualspectralrepresentationoffpolicy}, and learning dynamical systems \cite{turri2025self}, while remaining simple and scalable due to their connection to contrastive learning.
+Motivated by the above examples and classical kernel CI tests, in this paper we explore whether spectral representation learning can address the limitations of kernel methods for scalable and valid CI testing.
 In particular, we provide a contrastive learning algorithm to learn the leading spectral features of the partial covariance operator, using them to construct a simple test statistic reminiscent of the Hilbert-Schmidt Independence Criterion \cite{gretton2005hsic}.
 We then analyze the behavior of the test statistic under both null and alternative, proving that it converges asymptotically to a chi-squared distribution under the null, and achieves power under the alternative.
 Our approach is illustrated in \Cref{fig:SCIT_diagram}.

-{\bf Contributions.} In summary, our main contributions are: \begin{itemize} \item We identify a key limitation of modern CI tests: their restrictive structural assumptions hinder adaptation beyond their intended settings.
-To address this, we recast CI testing through the partial covariance operator and introduce a simple, scalable method for learning its leading spectral features. \item We provide a comprehensive theoretical analysis of CI testing using the learned representations and simple HSIC-like statistics.
-This includes type I error and power guarantees along with the characterization of the null distribution of the test statistic as asymptotically chi-squared. \item We report preliminary experiments on synthetic data which suggest that our approach offers a practical and statistically grounded path toward scalable CI testing, bridging kernel-based theory with modern representation learning. \end{itemize}
+{\bf Contributions.} In summary, our main contributions are:\\ {\bf i.} We introduce a simple, scalable algorithm that learns the leading spectral features of the partial covariance operator, overcoming the adaptivity and scalability bottlenecks of classical kernel CI tests.\\ {\bf ii.} We provide a comprehensive theoretical analysis of CI testing using the learned representations in combination with a simple test statistic.
+This includes type I error and power guarantees along with the characterization of the null distribution as asymptotically chi-squared.\\ {\bf iii.} We validate our theory on challenging real and synthetic data, including a novel nonsmooth, high-dimensional variant of the post-nonlinear model and multi-modal breast cancer data \citep{TCGA}, showing that our approach offers a principled and statistically grounded path toward scalable CI testing, bridging kernel-based theory with modern representation learning.